nicolasfauchereau/affordability_in_nz/README.rst

 - This project is inspired in part by the article "Housing and transport expenditure: Socio-spatial indicators of affordability in Auckland" by K. Mattingly and J. Morrissey `[MaMo2014] <http://www.sciencedirect.com/science/article/pii/S0264275114000134>`_ (pay-walled).
 - The shape file containing all NZ 2013 census area units comes from Statistics New Zealand (Stats NZ) from `here <http://www.stats.govt.nz/browse_for_stats/people_and_communities/Geographic-areas/digital-boundary-files.aspx>`_.
 It was converted to GeoJSON with GDAL via the command ``ogr2ogr -f geoJSON -t_srs EPSG:4326 <name>.geojson <name>.shp``.
 See `this page <http://ben.balter.com/2013/06/26/how-to-convert-shapefiles-to-geojson-for-use-on-github/>`_ for more details.
 The resulting GeoJSON file was then simplified down to 15% with `Mapshaper <http://www.mapshaper.org/>`_ to use for the web map.
 - The 2013 census rent data comes from Stats NZ from a custom data request and is licensed under the Creative Commons Attribution 3.0 New Zealand license.
+- Distances and times between area unit centroids were calculated through the Open Stree Map network for walking, bicycling, and driving modes using ArcGIS.
+Public transport times were calculated using the Google Maps API.
+All calculation are for 13 March 2013 around 08:30.
 - Thanks heaps to the `MRCagney <http://www.mrcagney.com>`_ Auckland team for donating to this projet!

 Notes on Auckland
 ==================
 - Auckland 2013 area unit codes and names come from Stats NZ from `here <http://www.stats.govt.nz/Census/2013-census/data-tables/population-dwelling-tables/auckland.aspx>`_.
 Water area units were ignored.
-- Distances between area unit centroids were calculated through the Auckland street network using ArcGIS.
-For public transport times, Auckland's GTFS feed was used.
+- Public transport times distances are car distances for now.
+Still running the Google Maps queries...

 Notes on Wellington
 ====================
-- Wellington 2013 area unit codes and names come from Stats NZ from `here <http://www.stats.govt.nz/Census/2013-census/data-tables/population-dwelling-tables/wellington.aspx>`_
+- Wellington 2013 area unit codes and names come from Stats NZ from `here <http://www.stats.govt.nz/Census/2013-census/data-tables/population-dwelling-tables/wellington.aspx>`_.
+Water area units were ignored.

 Todo
 ====
-- Improve public transport distances and times to include ferry and rail.
-- Improve public transport cost estimates, possibly using Hop card zones.
+- Improve public transport cost estimates, possibly using fare.
 - Replace the zero distance of a centroid to itself with the median distance of N >= 100 points to the centroid, where the points are sampled uniformly at random from the area unit in question.
 - Make the app useable by couples by adding optional questions for the partner's commute and parking costs